 📝 Purchasing, suppliers & strategy · ⏱️ 3 min read

-Crowdfunding and community supported agriculture (CSA) make ingredients accessible at unique price structures.
-You often pay upfront for a season or project, which makes calculating the actual purchase price per kilo tricky.
-In this article, you'll learn how to convert these alternative purchasing methods into usable cost prices for your recipes.
+Crowdfunding and community supported agriculture (CSA) create unique pricing challenges for restaurant operators.
+You pay upfront for seasonal shares or production, which makes calculating the actual cost per kilo complex.
+Here's how to convert these alternative purchasing methods into accurate cost prices for your recipes.

 What are crowdfunding and CSA ingredients?

 Crowdfunding ingredients are purchased through platforms where producers raise money upfront for their harvest.
-For example, you pay €200 for a share of olive oil production and receive bottles later.
+You might pay €200 for a share of olive oil production and receive bottles months later.

-Community Supported Agriculture (CSA) works with subscriptions.
-You pay €300 for a season of vegetables and receive a box with varying contents each week.
+Community Supported Agriculture (CSA) operates on subscriptions.
+You pay €300 for a season of vegetables and receive weekly boxes with varying contents.

-• You don't know in advance exactly what quantities you'll receive
+• You don't know exact quantities you'll receive

 • You often pay months before delivery begins